tschrijv/AutBound/README.md

  opsem (App V T) (App V T') :- value V, opsem T T'. opsem (App (Abs x T1) V2) (T1[x -> V2]).
  ```
- The example above declares two relations: `value` and `opsem`. `value` is a simple relation with one argument and no conditions. `opsem` is more complicated: its consists of three clauses inside the relation, two of them have one or more conditions and the third contains a substitution.
+ The example above declares two relations: `value` and `opsem`. `value` is a relation with one argument and no conditions. `opsem` is more complicated: it consists of three clauses inside the relation, the first two have conditions and the third contains a substitution as its second argument.

 ### Native code